HotSushi/hotsushi.github.io/_posts/2018-01-08-f-interview.md

 ---
 layout: post
-title:  "What went wrong with my Facebook interview!"
+title:  "What went wrong with my F____ interview!"
 date:   2018-01-08 12:21:59 -0500
-categories: facebook interview
+categories: interview
 ---
 # Plot Twist: I cleared this Round
 Sorry, about the misleading title.
 I was so sure I wasn't going to clear this round, but I did.
 I wrote this blog on the very day of my interview, frustrated with my performance..
 Enjoy the rant!

-**Company** | Facebook
 **Position** | Intern - Production Engineer
 **Interviewer** | :star::star::star::star:/5
 **Time** | 45 Minutes